5 August 2017

-The History Programme gives you the chance to study in detail specific historical figures, periods or events.
-Eminent historians offer courses that cover a wide range of problems and themes in British, European and global history.
+The History Programme gives you the chance to study in detail specific historical figures, periods and events.
+Eminent historians offer courses covering a wide range of themes in British, European and global history.

 The academic programme

 • Series of plenary lectures: States and Nations

 • Evening talks

 Courses are led by members of the University's Faculty of History and visiting academics.
 You may wish to attend courses which most obviously complement one another or you may make a selection which covers the broadest historical period possible.
 The programme attracts current undergraduates and graduate students, and teachers of history, or those who have been engaged in historical study at some stage.
 We welcome those coming from any background with a real commitment to the subject.
 No prior knowledge of the history of any particular period or reign is expected.

 "The History Summer Programme provides an excellent way to explore the human past in depth with a range of leading historians."
 Dr David Smith, Programme Director, History Summer Programme